y3owk1n/warp.nvim/README.md

   root_markers = { ".git" },
-  -- [root_detection_fn] this function must return a path that exists in string -- `root_markers` are checked in order, if the function returns a path that doesn't exist, it will fallback to `cwd` root_detection_fn = require("warp.builtins").root_detection_fn, -- [list_item_format_fn] this function must return in string list_item_format_fn = require("warp.builtins").list_item_format_fn, -- [keymaps] if you don't want certain keymaps, just set it to {}
+  -- [root_detection_fn] this function must return a path that exists in string -- `root_markers` are checked in order, if the function returns a path that doesn't exist, it will fallback to `cwd` -- NOTE: this defines a root for the project to be saved and synced to the storage -- you can do fancy detection like if condition then a root that you want, else then another root or a global root root_detection_fn = require("warp.builtins").root_detection_fn, -- [list_item_format_fn] this function must return in string -- this function define how the list items are formatted list_item_format_fn = require("warp.builtins").list_item_format_fn, -- [keymaps] if you don't want certain keymaps, just set it to {}
   keymaps = {